ILDNR Links

 Feature Article Section - IllinoisHunter.com feature articles are created with a focus on informational and educational topics that will be of interest to Illinois sportsmen and sportswomen.

-IllinoisHunter.com has been developed as a premier source of useful web links and general information about sport hunting and wildlife conservation in the great state of Illinois, USA.
-Our site is being designed for use by sportsmen of all ages and skill levels, as well as by non-hunters who simply want to learn more about hunting and related activities.
-We intend to accomplish our goals without bothering you with annoying commercial interruptions and distractions like "popups" and/or unrelated advertising.
+IllinoisHunter.com is a resource that has been developed to provide useful web links and general information about sport hunting and wildlife conservation in the great state of Illinois, USA.
+Our site is designed for use by sportsmen of all ages and skill levels, as well as by non-hunters who simply want to learn more about hunting and related activities in Illinois.
+We intend to accomplish our goals without bothering you with annoying commercial interruptions, "chatty" opinion postings, and distractions like "popups" and/or unrelated advertising.
 Whether you are a resident or non-resident hunter, you will especially appreciate our upcoming "County by County" search for local resources in Illinois counties.
-In addition, we will also be featuring innovative online ways to buy hunting products, services, or properties - such as turkeypro.com and aspenauctionsonline.com!
+In addition, we will also be featuring innovative online ways to buy hunting products, services, or properties - such as turkeypro.com!
+In our home Central Illinois area surrounding Petersburg and Menard County, we have expanded out web publishing focus beyond hunting topics with PetersburgIL.com - check it out!